-Miller Residence Hall, renovated in 1996, connects to Grantham Hall, which was constructed the same year.
-Nearly 400 students occupy these buildings and enjoy facilities including floor lounges, a computer lab, and lounge space.
+Hess Hall, an all-female hall and Miller Hall, an all-male hall, were both renovated in 1996 and are joined by Grantham Hall, which was constructed the same year.
+Nearly 500 students occupy these buildings and enjoy facilities including floor lounges, a computer lab, and the large North Complex lounge commonly referred to as "The Fishbowl."

-Naugle and Witmer Residences provide traditional housing for approximately 300 students.
+Naugle and Witmer Residences provide traditional housing for approximately 300 first year students.
 Both have large lounges on each floor in addition to a recreation area and central lounge.
+Naugle, Witmer and Bittner Residences house first year students as part of the College's commitment to the First-Year Experience (FYE).
+Special programming is conducted to help students transition to the campus and college life

-Smith, Fry, Mellinger, and Kelly Residences are apartment-style buildings equipped with one- and two-bedroom units and are generally reserved for seniors.
-Smith Hall was renovated in 1999, and Fry in 2007.
+Smith, Fry, Mellinger, and Kelly Residences are apartment-style buildings equipped with one- and two-bedroom units and are reserved for juniors and seniors.
+Smith Apartments were renovated in 1999, and Fry in 2007.

 Sollenberger and Bittner Residences were renovated in 1997 and join Mountain View Residence.
 Together they provide housing for approximately 600 students.
 The residences include floor lounges, a recreation area, and a computer lab.
+Sollenberger and Mountain View house upper class students, while Bittner houses first year and transfer students.